Skip to main content

 When to Use Custom Agents

-excel in the same scenarios as split role sub-agents, but with enhanced portability and automatic activation:
+Custom agents excel in the same scenarios as split role sub-agents, but with enhanced portability and automatic activation:

 Specialized Domain Tasks

-- Code Review - Security, performance, maintainability analysis
+• Code Review - Security, performance, maintainability analysis.

-- Research Tasks - API documentation, library comparison, best practices
+• Research Tasks - API documentation, library comparison, best practices.

-- Quality Assurance - Testing strategies, edge case identification
+• Quality Assurance - Testing strategies, edge case identification.

-- Documentation - Technical writing, SEO optimization, accessibility
+• Documentation - Technical writing, SEO optimization, accessibility.

-- Design Analysis - UX review, layout assessment, design consistency
+• Design Analysis - UX review, layout assessment, design consistency.

-- Content Quality - Legibility expert, grammar expert, brand voice expert
+• Content Quality - Legibility expert, grammar expert, brand voice expert.

 Portable Workflows

-can be refined once and utilized across multiple projects, making them ideal for:
+Unlike sub-agents tied to specific projects, custom agents can be refined once and utilized across multiple projects, making them ideal for:

-- Cross-project standards enforcement
+• Cross-project standards enforcement.

-- Team workflow standardization
+• Team workflow standardization.

-- Personal expertise amplification
+• Personal expertise amplification.

-- Community knowledge sharing
+• Community knowledge sharing.

 Essential Features